amanzi/amanzi/doc/user_guide/input/mesh.rst

 (*Nemesis I* files are *Exodus II* files with extra information allowing them to be used in a parallel setting).
-To specify a prepartitioned file in the *Nemesis I* format, users must specify the filename with a *.par* extension.
+To specify a prepartitioned file in the *Nemesis I* format, users must specify the filename with a *.exo* or *.par* extension.
 No processor or partition number needs to be specified even though the files on disk have a processor suffix.
-Thus, a serial mesh might be specified as *mymesh.exo* while a mesh partitioned into four parts, *mymesh.par.0*, *mymesh.par.1*, *mymesh.par.2*, *mymesh.par.2* would be specified as *mymesh.par*.
+Thus, a serial mesh might be specified as *mymesh.exo* while a mesh partitioned into four parts, *mymesh.par.0*, *mymesh.par.1*, *mymesh.par.2*, *mymesh.par.2* would be specified as *mymesh.exo* or *mymesh.par*.